jmukamani/alu-shell/basics/README.md

-prints the absolute path name of the current working directory in long format
+script that changes the working directory to the previous one